pushkin-consortium/pushkin/docs-gitbook/getting-started/installing-pushkin-and-dependencies/ubuntu-install.md

 ![](../../.gitbook/assets/ubuntu10.gif)

-Next, follow [these post-installation instructions](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user) \(copied below for convenience\) to manage Docker as a non-root user. \(The rest of the post-installation instructions can be ignored.\)
+Next, follow [these post-installation instructions](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user) \(copied below for convenience\) to manage Docker as a non-root user. \(You can ignore the rest of the post-installation instructions.\)

 ```bash
 $ sudo groupadd docker